1985 Dominion Way

 Women are born with all the eggs they will ever have.
 Once the last egg reaches maturity and is ejected from the ovaries, a woman enters menopause and will barely produce estriol or estradiol.
 Menopause is not the only reason women expeirence estrogen changes.
 Levels of estrogen also drop after childbirth and during breast feeding.
 Other disorders like polycystic ovarian syndrome (PCOS), anorexia nervosa, extreme exercise or training and some medications like clomiphene may reduce hormone levels as well.
 Since estrogen is also produced from fat cells, those individuals with low body fat may not produce sufficient amounts of estrogen.

-If you have questions, please contact our office, Dr. Motazedi is more than happy to address your concerns.
+If you have questions, please contact our office, Dr. Motazedi and Victoria are more than happy to address your concerns.